Experience the Natural Environment and our Scenic Water and Waterfront Trails.

 Visit the Stories of Kent Narrows web site to link to the videos and to more detailed walking itineraries.

-Trail maps are available at the Chesapeake Heritage & Visitor Center, the Queen Anne's County Chamber of Commerce and at businesses and restaurants throughout the Kent Narrows.
+Trail maps are available at the Chesapeake Heritage & Visitors Center, the Queen Anne's County Chamber of Commerce and at businesses and restaurants throughout the Kent Narrows.

 Trail parking can be found at many locations throughout the Kent Narrows Waterfront.
 If you are unfamiliar with the area, a good place to start is the Chesapeake Heritage & Visitors Center.